SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/spinalhdl_datamodel.rst

 Compilation Phases
 -------------------------------

-Here are all the default phases (in order) used to modify / check / generate verilog from a toplevel component :
+Here is the complete list of default phases, arranged in order, that are employed to modify, check, and generate Verilog code from a top-level component. :

 <https://github.com/SpinalHDL/SpinalHDL/blob/ec8cd9f513566b43cbbdb08d0df4dee1f0fee655/core/src/main/scala/spinal/core/internals/Phase.scala#L2487>

-If as a use you add a new compilation phase using  SpinalConfig.addTransformationPhase(new MyPhase()), then the phase will be added directly after the user component elaboration (so quite early).
-At that time, you can still use the whole SpinalHDL user API to add elements into the netlist.
+If you, as a user, add a new compilation phase by using *SpinalConfig.addTransformationPhase(new MyPhase())*, this phase will be inserted immediately after the user component elaboration process, which is relatively early in the compilation sequence.
+During this phase, you can still make use of the complete SpinalHDL user API to introduce elements into the netlist.

-If you use the SpinalConfig.phasesInserters API, then you will have to be carefull to only modify the netlist in a way which is compatible with the phases which were already executed.
-For instance, if you insert you phase after the `PhaseInferWidth`, then you have to specify the width of each nodes you insert.
+If you choose to use the SpinalConfig.phasesInserters API, it's essential to exercise caution and ensure that any modifications made to the netlist align with the phases that have already been executed.
+For instance, if you insert your phase after the *PhaseInferWidth*, you must specify the width of each node you introduce.

 Modifying a netlist as a user without plugins
 --------------------------------------------------------------

-There is quite a few user API which allow to modify things durring the user elaboration time :
+There are several user APIs that enable you to make modifications during the user elaboration phase. :

 - mySignal.removeAssignments : Will remove all previous `:=` affecting the given signal
 - mySignal.removeStatement : Will void the existance of the signal